dalfabbio/includo/README.md

 ## About the Project

-**incluDO** models the operative structure of professional school for migrants, focusing on interaction between migrants, companies and professional courses.
+**incluDO** models the core operative structure of a professional school for migrants, focusing on interaction between migrants, companies and professional courses.

 ## Functionalities